 With the increased demand for teletherapy services, therapists who excel in this medium have the opportunity to build a successful practice and earn a higher income than they might in a traditional therapy setting.

-However, there are also challenges that come with being an Amwell therapist.
+However, some challenges come with being an Amwell therapist.

 - Managing client expectations can also be challenging for Amwell therapists.
 As more people turn to teletherapy, there may be misconceptions about the process and what can be accomplished through online sessions.
-It’s essential for therapists to clearly communicate with clients about the therapy process, set realistic expectations, and provide resources to help clients navigate the world of teletherapy.
+Therapists need to communicate with clients about the therapy process, set realistic expectations, and provide resources to help clients navigate the world of teletherapy.